andybonilla512/Portfolio/index.md

 ## 🧠 Areas of Interest

 - PCB and embedded hardware design
-- Industrial automation and control
-- Data engineering, ETL, and data modeling
+- Signal and Power Integrity
 - Research and continuous learning

 ---